nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 ## What is Paradoxical Intention?

-Developed by Austrian psychiatrist :contentReference[oaicite:0]{index=0}, founder of Logotherapy, **Paradoxical Intention (PI)** is a psychological technique where a person intentionally moves toward what they fear — often by exaggerating it mentally.
+Developed by Austrian psychiatrist Viktor Frankl, founder of Logotherapy, **Paradoxical Intention (PI)** is a psychological technique where a person intentionally moves toward what they fear — often by exaggerating it mentally.

 Examples: